 The Central Mission is CPC’s program of outreach to the homeless and low-income people of Austin.
 Every Thursday morning, we provide breakfast, financial assistance, toiletries and other goods, along with spiritual fellowship and a sense of community.
 Want to know more, or be a part of it?
 Contact

 Kay was appointed as a PCUSA mission co-worker in July 2009 and became a mission partner of CPC in November 2009.
-She serves in Malawi at the invitation of the Blantyre Synod of the Church of Central Africa Presbyterian (CCAP).
+She served in Malawi at the invitation of the Blantyre Synod of the Church of Central Africa Presbyterian (CCAP) until the beginning of 2013.
+A few months later, she accepted a reassignment to Rwanda.
+During the last half of 2013 and in 2014, in addition to her writing and preaching, she stays busy teaching English, Practical Theology and a New testament course at PIASS (Protestant Institute of Arts and Social Sciences).

 Manos de Cristo strives to be the Hands of Christ for Austinites in need.
 This Presbyterian ministry offers much-needed services to the indigent and to low income families, including a dental clinic, food pantry, clothes closet, citizenship classes, ESL classes, tutors/mentors, and pastoral care.
 Manos de Cristo reaches over 20,000 lives each year.
 Central Presbyterian provides financial support, volunteers for the various programs, and non-perishable food monthly to the food pantry.